 At Pittman, Dutton, Hellums, Bradley & Mann, we understand how deeply emotional and challenging wrongful death cases can be.
 It is our belief that seeking legal help can provide families with closure and help them move forward during such trying times.

-How Do Medical Malpractice and Wrongful Death Interact with One Another?
+How Are Medical Malpractice and Wrongful Death Cases Linked?

 A common question our attorneys get asked is, “What is the difference between medical malpractice and wrongful death?”
 To put it simply, medical malpractice occurs when a healthcare provider or medical professional is negligent, and the patient is harmed or injured as a result.
 Wrongful death occurs when someone’s negligence or carelessness directly causes another person’s death

 In certain cases, a medical malpractice incident may cause a person’s death, which would then result in a wrongful death lawsuit.
 However, not all wrongful death cases are caused by medical malpractice.
 In order to understand these concepts more fully, let’s take a look at each individually:

 Medical malpractice occurs when a professional or health provider is negligent, causing harm to a patient.
 Doctors, nurses, surgeons, pharmacists, and even hospital staff can be held liable for medical malpractice.

 This typically happens when they violate their duty to provide medical services according to the proper standard of care.
 Common examples of medical malpractice can include:

 - Delayed treatment

 - Use of recalled or defective medical devices